 - offer your child a variety of foods, even if they don’t eat them

 - keep mealtime’s positive

 - eat together at set mealtimes

-Don’t Miss The Free Picky Eating Mini Course, It’s For YOU!
+Don’t Miss The Free Picky Eating Workshop, It’s For YOU!

 Something tells me you want to do more though.
 You want to understand exactly how that’s going to work in your home.
 And, you’ve probably got some questions because not every picky eater is the same.

-Then, get inside the free 7 Day Conquer Kid’s Picky Eating Mini Course.
-It just opened for the first time in a year and it won’t be available for long.
-This challenge is a glimpse of what I cover inside of my full Mealtime Works program, but it’s all free for you for this short time.
+Then, get inside the free 3 Keys to Turn Your Picky Eater Around.
+This workshop is a introduction of what I cover inside of my full Mealtime Works program, but it’s all free.

 More on Picky Eater Kids